cagov/caldata-mdsa-training/docs/git/devops.md

 * As a reviewer, you can merge a PR after you approve it and all CI checks pass.
 * Click the "Complete" button on the PR page to merge the changes.

-The basic writing and formatting syntax used on GitHub largely works in Azure DevOps as well.
-Both platforms utilize Markdown for formatting text in work items, pull requests, wikis, and other areas.

 ## **Azure DevOps Work Items**

 In Azure DevOps, **Work Items** are how we document and track our work.
 A well-written work item provides clear information on the what, why, and who, enabling efficient collaboration and quicker problem resolution.
 They serve as documentation, capturing decisions and discussions valuable for current and future team members.
 Clear work items also help with task prioritization and progress tracking.